 I think that it takes five years for people to be somewhat accepted back into a fold.
 For unforgiving people, half of a decade is half-measured.
-There are ten examples in the film industry which illustrate this – Mel Gibson, Dustin Hoffman, Conan Lee, Victor Salva, Martin Ritt, Jules Dassin, Dalton Trumbo, Ellen Chan, Gerard Depardieu and Megan Fox.
+There are 13 examples in the film industry which illustrate this – Bob Rafelson, Mel Gibson, Dustin Hoffman, Conan Lee, Victor Salva, Chin Siu-Ho, Martin Ritt, Jules Dassin, Dalton Trumbo, Gerard Depardieu, Ellen Chan, Megan Fox and Francis Ng Chun-Yu.
 As it turns out, a credit provider will have you blackballed for 5 years if you have unpaid bills for a certain amount of time.
 Once you’ve amended your ways, your record will be admonished after five years.